-- CrossFit affiliates located locally
+- Local CrossFit affiliates

 - Commercial gyms

 - High school and middle school strength coaches

-- University strength areas - Local parks and recreation facilities
+- University strength areas

+- Local parks and recreation facilities

 Most commonly, CrossFit affiliates will be keen to compete and are well worth reaching out to.
 You can find a great map of all CrossFit affiliates on their website.